hyperar/oauth-core/README.md

 # OAuthCore
-DevDefined.OAuth fork for .Net Core
+An OAuth Consumer and Provider implemented for .Net Core.
+Forked from bittercoder/DevDefined.OAuth.